fluencelabs/ethglobal-web3jam-hackathon/README.md

 # Web3 Jam Hackathon

-We are excited to support the Ethglobal Web3 Jam Hackathon.
-The Web3 Jam  Hackathon runs from November 12 to 22, 2021 with a total of USD 4,000 in Fluence named bounties in addition to the pool prizes.
+We are excited to support the Ethglobal [Web3 Jam Hackathon](https://jam.ethglobal.com/).
+The Web3 Jam  Hackathon runs from November 12 to 24, 2021 with a total of USD 4,000 in Fluence named bounties in addition to the pool prizes.

 ## About Fluence